varvara-savchenko/automation-tests/cypress/e2e/login/login.md

-# Testing Login Functionality
+# Testing Login Functionality for invalid email affress

-  Scenario: Checking error message for invalid login
-    Given user is on UltimateQA login webpage
+    Given user is on Kiwi.com landing webpage

+    When user clicks on "Sign in" button
+    Then sign in modal is opened
+    And all login options are presented
-    When user enters an email address with incorrect password And user clicks on the Sign in button
+    Then user selects option to login via email address And user types email address in invalid format
+    And user clicks on "Continue" button
-    Then an error message should be displayed stating "Invalid email or password."
+    Then an error message is displayed stating "Please use this format: your@email.com" And an error message has red color